jreisinger/docs/notes/sec/basics.md

-Security is a neverending process.

-Security is the ability to resist attack.
+Security is the ability to resist and handle attacks.

 There's no secure system.
 There are just more or less secure systems.

+Security is a neverending process.

 # Goals